 When I moved to Washington D.C. after college, I found myself regularly craving parathas.
 I’d often make them to share with my roommate and I’d make extras to take for lunch the next day.
 It made me really feel like a busy career woman.
 I didn’t even have chapati flour, which is a finely milled whole wheat flour that is used for roti and paratha.
 I’d make my parathas with a mix of grocery store whole wheat and all-purpose flours.
-I was cooking the food my mom had raised me with, I was improvising on ingredients, I had an apartment and a job.
-Wow!
-It all made me feel so incredibly grown up at 23.
+Or I’d make a flakier version, called laccha paratha.

-- 2 cups chapati flour (a fine milled whole wheat flour also known as atta or rotli no lot) — If you don’t have chapati flour, you can use 1 cup whole wheat flour and 1 cup all purpose flour
+- 2 cups chapati flour a fine milled whole wheat flour also known as atta or rotli no lot

-- 4 tbsp plus 1 tsp of vegetable oil or ghee, separated
+- 4.5 tbsp vegetable oil or ghee separated

 - In a large bowl, combine the chapati flour and salt.
 Mix well using either your fingers or a whisk.

 - Create a small well in the middle of the flour and add 2 tbsp of oil or ghee.
 Mix in the oil with your fingers until you get a sandy texture.

 - Add the water, a little at a time, and knead into a dough.
 You may need a few extra tablespoons of water if the dough feels tough.
 It should be soft and slightly sticky.
 Knead the dough for 60 seconds.